yast/yast-yast2/library/systemd/doc/services_and_sockets.md

 ## Detailed actions

-Here each `SystemService` action is decribed in a more detailed way.
+Here each `SystemService` action is described in a more detailed way.

 First of all, we are going to consider that a `SystemService` is stopped/running as follows: